TinyCircuits/Thumby-Website/docs/Education/Change-Thumby-Start-Logo.md

 ## Save .bin Image to Thumby filesystem

 For this step, please make sure your Thumby is connected to the Code Editor.
-If you are not sure what that means, please go through the [**Getting Started tutorial**](https://thumby.us/Code-Editor/Get-Started/) for the Thumby Code Editor.
+If you are not sure what that means, please go through the [**Getting Started with Thumby tutorial**](/Code-Editor/Get-Started/ "Thumby getting started tutorial") for the Thumby Code Editor.

 You will need to save the .bin file you have created to the Thumby filesystem.
 Press _File_ and then _Save as to Thumby_.